department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/design/Components/Buttons and links/Button.md

     * Instead of disabling a button in the mobile app, always attempt to find an alternative solution such as:
         * Providing additional context surrounding a button that tells a user what to expect when a button is tapped.
         * Allowing a user to attempt to submit a form even if an error exists in an input field (and then presenting the errors to the user to fix).
-* For additional guidance, reference the [VA Design System's accessibility considerations for buttons](https://design.va.gov/components/button/#accessibility-considerations).
+* For additional guidance, refer to the [VA Design System's accessibility considerations for buttons](https://design.va.gov/components/button/#accessibility-considerations).

 ## Related
 * [Button - VA Design System](https://design.va.gov/components/button/)